es-chng/APIF/_articles/de-escalate-DCIS.md

 article_type: "Evidence brief"

 question: >-
-  Can immunohistochemistry-based risk stratification identify a subgroup of patients with biopsy-diagnosed pure ductal carcinoma in situ (DCIS) in whom sentinel lymph node biopsy (SLNB) can be safely omitted?
+  Can histopathological features combined with ER and HER2 status identify a subgroup of patients with biopsy-diagnosed pure ductal carcinoma in situ (DCIS) at low risk of upstaging to invasive breast cancer (IBC), in whom axillary surgery might eventually be de-escalated?

 background: >-
   DCIS is a nonobligate precursor of invasive breast cancer (IBC) in which